GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples.md

-# Example brain files will be here

 ## Matrix node

-Purpose of this node is to simplify vanilla matrix operations such as addtion or multiplication.
+Purpose of this node is to simplify vanilla matrix operations such as addition or multiplication.

 ### List of features